Skip to main content

 No referral is needed to schedule testing at FRTC.
 Many clients come to us on their own — wanting clarity, accommodation documentation, or a definitive answer that a prior provider couldn't give them.
 If you're being referred by a surgeon, attorney, or another clinician, we'll coordinate directly with them on report content.

-Can teens be tested for ADHD here?
+Can children and teens be tested for ADHD or autism here?

 What happens after I get my report?